laldu/User-Guide-EuroTeQ-Enrolment-Process/README.md

 ### Making an enrolment decision as the home university
 1. Right click on the table labeled as "associations", click on "View/Edit Data, click on "all rows"
      - Each row is an enrolment
+2. Check the level of study
+     - If you would like to check the level of study of the student you should [check the student data](#Seeing more DTU student information).
-2. Go to the state column and double click on the state
+4. Go to the state column and double click on the state
      - The **state** column is the status that DTU sets for their outgoing students
      - The **remote state** column is the status that DTU recieves from the partner university who is hosting their student
 > [!IMPORTANT]
 > Do not change the remote state!
-3. Type in the enrolment state and click "OK"
+4. Type in the enrolment state and click "OK"
-     - _Remember_: the state is case sensitive and must be in upper-case
+     - _Remember_: the state is case sensitive and must be in upper-case.
+For example use ASSOCIATED not associated
 5. Click on the button labeled as "Save Data Changes"

 https://github.com/user-attachments/assets/586e675c-e606-4c0d-8d1e-70e3b0ee3e25